All Episodes

 So a crazed sex poodle.

-But nevertheless, let's let's take the massage therapist, because remember, it's not the nature of the evidence, according to liberals, it is the seriousness of the charge.
+But nevertheless, let's take the massage therapist because remember, it's not the nature of the evidence, according to liberals.

 And this is a very serious charge.

-A former vice president was a sex poodle.
+The former vice president was a sex poodle.

 He was pursuing the massage therapist.

-So, since we're talking about questions for Elena Kagan, I would have a question for President Clinton.
+So since we're talking about questions for Elena Kagan, I would have a question for President Clinton.

 Are you concerned, Mr. Clinton, that this Al Gore massage therapist story could stain your reputation?

-How did Ms. Kagan get to be Dean of Harvard Law School without publishing anything?
+How did Ms. Kagan get to be dean of Harvard Law School without publishing anything?

 Well, we know the answer to this.

-I mean, there's a this it's a little click or a big click.
+I mean, it's a little click or a big click.

-She interviews well, uh, reminds some people of uh Blue Costello, and I may have a sentimental attachment there, who's on first.
+She interviews well, reminds some people of Lou Costello, and I may have a sentimental attachment there, who's on first, whatever, any number of reasons that liberals advance each other in their little clubs.

-Now get this.
+Now, get this.

-I mentioned earlier that I I would love to see her answer a question about the Supreme Court's majority ruling today on the Second Amendment in the McDonald case in Chicago.
+I mentioned earlier that I would love to see her answer a question about the Supreme Court's majority ruling today on the Second Amendment in the McDonald case in Chicago.

-This afternoon on Mess NBC Live, special coverage, Chris Matthews spoke with George Washington University Law School professor Jonathan Turley about the decision today on the second amendment.
+This afternoon on Mess NBC Live, special coverage, Chris Matthews spoke with George Washington University Law School professor Jonathan Turley about the decision today on the Second Amendment.

 Matthews said, let's face it, every state's a Western state when it comes to guns.